jeanbmar/s3-sync-client/README.md

   - `partSize` *<number\>* Set the part size in **bytes** for multipart uploads.
 Default to 5 MB.
 - Returns: *<Promise<SyncBucketWithLocalCommandOutput\>\>* Fulfills with sync operations upon success.

-Sync a remote S3 bucket with the local file system.
-Similar to AWS CLI ``aws s3 sync localDir bucketPrefix [options]``.

 <a name="sync-local-with-bucket"></a>
 #### ``client.sync(bucketPrefix, localDir[, options])``

+Sync the local file system with a remote S3 bucket.
+Similar to AWS CLI ``aws s3 sync bucketPrefix localDir [options]``.

 - `bucketPrefix` *<string\>* Remote bucket name which may contain a prefix appended with a ``/`` separator
 - `localDir` *<string\>* Local directory